theupscale/maektwain.github.io/_posts/2014-07-27-all-the-math-you-will-ever-need.markdown

 Distributivity Of Multiplication Over Addition,
 	axb+axc

-I have started playing with numbers so as to get friendly with them, and they will share thier secrets with me someday when the right time would come,
+I have started playing with numbers so as to get friendly with them, and they will share thier secrets with me someday when the right time will come,

 Learned about factors and multiples , there are certain rules for identifying the divisbility certain numbers, woah even and odd numbers prime numbers what are they